Sneak peek—Will & Virginia

 It’s huge on me.
 I disappear in it.

 “Do up the buttons.
 Cover that ridiculous dress.
-And put your belt on over top.”
+And buckle your belt over top.”

 I do as he commands.
-He steps back and looks me up and down again.
+He steps back, looks me up and down again.
 “Right arm.”
-He takes it before I have a chance to move and rolls up the sleeve so my hand is visible.
+He takes it before I can move and rolls up the sleeve so my hand is visible.
 Then he does the left.

 He waves to the darkness offstage.
 “Savannah, get out here.
 I need your hair elastic.”

 His stage assistant walks toward us, pulling her glossy black hair out of its bun.
-It falls in a mess around her shoulders, but she smiles and hands her boss the hair band.
+It falls in a sophisticated tumble around her shoulders, but she smiles and hands her boss the elastic.

-“That Bozo the Clown hair is not helping your business.
+“That Bozo the Clown look is not helping your business.
 Do you know how to use one of these things?”

 “Better.
 Now, face the audience.”

-I turn, certain my cheeks are as red as my hair.
+I turn, certain my cheeks are as red as my curls.

 “If you want to double your income, you need to dress like an entrepreneur, not a circus performer to the sick and leafy.
 The plants do not hire you.
-People with healthy cash flow do.
-So I know you have a market that has income to spend on non-necessities.
-But this”—he lifts the hem of his jacket to show my skirt—“is why you’re not earning your full potential.
+People with healthy cash flows do.
+I am certain there’s a healthy market in this city that has the income to spend on non-necessities.
+But this,”—he lifts the hem of his jacket to show my skirt—“is why you’re not earning your full potential.
 Dress to impress the people who put checks in your hand.
 I guarantee your business will grow.”
-He nods to Savannah again.
+He nods to Savannah.

-She rejoins us onstage, as she does after each coaching session, her hair again in its demure bun.
-How many long-haired stage minions are hidden in the dark?
+She rejoins us onstage, as she does after each coaching session.
+Her hair is sleek and perfect again.
 Savannah takes the mic and my elbow and whisks me out of the spotlight.